RAF Lakenheath

-Royal Air Force Lakenheath or RAF Lakenheath is a Royal Air Force station near the village of Lakenheath in Suffolk, England, UK, 4.7 mi north-east of Mildenhall and 8.3 mi west of Thetford.
+Royal Air Force Lakenheath or RAF Lakenheath is a Royal Air Force station near the village of Lakenheath in Suffolk, England, 4.7 mi north-east of Mildenhall and 8.3 mi west of Thetford.
 The installation's perimeter borders Brandon.

-Despite being a RAF station, Lakenheath currently only hosts United States Air Force (USAF) units and military personnel.
+Despite being an RAF station, Lakenheath currently only hosts United States Air Force (USAF) units and military personnel.
 The host wing is the 48th Fighter Wing (48 FW), also known as the Liberty Wing, assigned to United States Air Forces in Europe - Air Forces Africa (USAFE-AFAFRICA).
 The wing operates the F-15E Strike Eagle and the F-35A Lightning II.

 History

 First World War

 The first use of Lakenheath Warren as a Royal Flying Corps airfield was during the First World War, when the area was made into a bombing and ground-attack range for aircraft flying from RFC Feltwell and RFC Thetford.

 Second World War

 In 1940, the Air Ministry selected Lakenheath as an alternative for nearby RAF Mildenhall and used it as a decoy airfield.
 Surfaced runways were constructed in 1941, with the main runway being 3,000 ft, and the two subsidiary runways at 2,000 ft.

 In late 1941, Lakenheath was used by RAF flying units on detachment.
 The station soon functioned as a Mildenhall satellite base with Short Stirling bombers of No. 149 Squadron dispersed from the parent airfield as conditions allowed.
 The squadron exchanged its Vickers Wellingtons for Stirlings late in November 1941.
 After becoming fully operational with its new aircraft, the squadron moved into Lakenheath on 6 April 1942 and remained until mid 1944 when the squadron moved the short distance to RAF Methwold, just inside Norfolk.

 One Stirling pilot, Flight Sergeant Rawdon Middleton, was posthumously awarded the Victoria Cross for valour on the night of 28–29 November 1942, when despite serious face wounds and loss of blood from shell-fire during a raid on the Fiat works at Turin in Italy, he brought the damaged aircraft back towards southern England.
 With fuel nearly exhausted his crew were ordered to bail out.

 On 21 June 1943, newly re-formed No. 199 Squadron re-located to RAF Lakenheath as a second Stirling squadron.
 It conducted mine laying operations at sea before moving to RAF North Creake in Norfolk on 1 May 1944.
 No. 149 Squadron ended its association with RAF Lakenheath the same month, taking its Stirlings to RAF Methwold.
 The reason for the departure of the two bomber squadrons was Lakenheath's selection for upgrading to a Very Heavy Bomber airfield, which left the airfield closed to aircraft until April 1947.